Create an Open Source WhatsApp clone app using MesiboEstimated reading time: 3 minutes

 It is expected that you are already familiar with the

 Xcode.
 Familiarity with GitHub is also recommended but not mandatory.

-You must run this code on a real-device!
-Hence it is also expected that you have an access to Android or iPhone to run this app.
+You must run this code on a real device!
+Hence it is also expected that you have access to Android or iPhone to run this app.

-This tutorial is broken into mutiple parts.
+This tutorial is broken into multiple parts.
 Instead of making you wait till the end to build both the apps, we will quickly build apps first and then dwell into details later.

 - In this part, we will learn about the features and key components of both the apps.

 - In the next part, we will download the source code for Android App, build and run it.